wekan/wekan/.github/ISSUE_TEMPLATE.md

 * ROOT_URL environment variable http(s)://(subdomain).example.com(/suburl):

 **Problem description**:
-- *REQUIRED: Add recorded animated gif about how it works currently, and screenshot mockups how it should work*
+- *REQUIRED: Add recorded animated gif about how it works currently, and screenshot mockups how it should work.
+Use peek to record animgif in Linux https://github.com/phw/peek*
 - *Explain steps how to reproduce*
+- *In webbrowser, what does show Right Click / Inspect / Console ?
+Chrome shows more detailed info than Firefox.*
+- *If using Snap, what does show command `sudo snap logs wekan.wekan` ?*
+- *If using Docker, what does show command `sudo docker logs wekan-app` ?*
-- *Attach log files in .zip file)*
+- *If logs are very long, attach them in .zip file*